zaiddA/GoQuant-Assignment--Zaid/README.md

-# GoQuantSim: Real-Time Crypto Market Simulator
+# QuantSim: Real-Time Crypto Market Simulator

 ## Overview

-GoQuantSim is a high-performance C++ trade simulator that connects to the OKX exchange using WebSockets and simulates market buy orders to estimate execution cost.
+QuantSim is a high-performance C++ trade simulator that connects to the OKX exchange using WebSockets and simulates market buy orders to estimate execution cost.
 It models:

 - VWAP-based slippage (actual vs. predicted)
 - Exchange taker fees